Working to create and maintain a safe, respectful therapeutic community through education and accountability

 STEP 2: Tour, Information and Interview Session

 Tours are scheduled Monday through Thursday between 9:00 am and 3:00 pm.
 Tours typically take about 45 minutes.
 This visit needs to be scheduled in advance through Ana Lanzilli, alanzilli@nsedu.org 978-922-3305 ext.1600.
-Parents/guardians must accompany prospective student.
+Parents/guardians must accompany prospective students.
 Your child will have an interview with their principal or designee to determine whether their placement is appropriate for NRHS.
-During the interview you and your child will be expected to discuss their current commitment to addressing substance use and mental health issues that are currently impacting their lives.
-If your child is on an IEP or 504 plan please bring that documentation with you as well as any recent psychological testing or discharge paperwork.
+During the interview, you and your child will be expected to discuss their current commitment to addressing substance use and mental health issues that are currently impacting their lives.
+If your child is on an IEP or 504 plan, please bring that documentation with you, as well as any recent psychological testing or discharge paperwork.

 STEP 3: Application and Required Documentation